|

 This reasoning seems to imply that people who have had their noses broken or have a deviated septum, where they may breathe more shallowly than usual, may have gained weight and therefore may be statistically more obese than average people.
 Sounds like an excellent basis for a Medical or University Study!
 A statistical analysis of thousands of patients who have had standard physical exams might confirm or deny that.

 This reasoning seems to imply that people who wear eyeglasses upon their noses, can either have the weight of the glasses supported by rigid cartilage or have that weight supported farther out upon soft tissue.
-In the latter case, the airpath inside the nasal passages might be narrowed by that extra weight.
+In the latter case, the airpath inside the nasal passages might be slightly narrowed by that extra weight.
 This may mean that they may breathe more shallowly than usual, and may have gained weight and therefore may be statistically more obese than average people.
 Sounds like another excellent basis for a Medical or University Study!
 A statistical analysis of thousands of patients who have had standard physical exams might confirm or deny that.

 This reasoning seems to suggest that young girls who commonly have their mouth slightly open, might therefore breathe extra air in and out by that path, and thereby create and exhale a larger amount of carbon dioxide, and therefore be skinnier than otherwise expected.
 Anecdotally, that seems to me to generally be the case!
-I am not aware of ANY young girl who commonly had her moth slightly open, being fat!
+I am not aware of ANY young girl who commonly had her mouth slightly open, being fat!
 A statistical analysis of thousands of patients who have had standard physical exams might confirm or deny that.

 Where many experts talk about Metabolic rates of different individuals, those different rates MIGHT be due to entirely different factors such as the above broken nose or slightly opened mouth.
 I am not sure that I see any way that a brain could alter the rate of metabolism without also modifying the rate or depth of respiration as well.